TheFIoW/RPCS3downloader/README.md

-# A simple lightweight RPCS3 Game Updater.
+# A simple open-source lightweight RPCS3 Game Updater.
 Download in the "Releases" tab.